18F/code-of-conduct/code-of-conduct.md

 ## Introduction

-TTS is committed to building a safe, welcoming, harassment-free culture for everyone.
+The Technology Transformation Service (TTS) is committed to building a safe, welcoming, harassment-free culture for everyone.

 We adhere to the [GSA Anti-harassment Policy](http://www.gsa.gov/portal/directive/d0/content/512516), which covers forms of harassment from which federal employees are protected as a matter of law.
 But our standards are higher.
 We don’t merely want a work environment that's free from hostility; we want one that is actively welcoming and inclusive.
 We want our team and our workplace culture to reflect and celebrate the diversity of the communities we serve.